-Nadia Ingrid Hooton was raised in Riyadh, Nairobi, Suva, Apia and Canberra, and now lives and works in Sydney, Australia as a freelance illustrator and graphic designer.
-Her heritage is a mix of Indonesian and British and she is the youngest of three sisters.
-Through her art practice, Nadia utilises drawing, animation, ceramics and textiles to explore themes around identity, memory and folk tales.
+Nadia Ingrid Hooton is an Indonesian Australian woman, raised in Riyadh, Nairobi, Suva, Apia and Canberra.
+She now lives and works in Sydney, Australia, freelancing in illustration and design.
+Through her personal art practice, Nadia utilises drawing, animation, ceramics and textiles to explore themes around identity, memory and folk tales.

 * * *

 I wouldn’t say I’m well-known for my ability to clearly recount happenings from the weekend, or an interesting piece of information that I heard on that podcast I listen to weekly – or to even describe what I did last night.
 My thoughts are often intangible and my sentences lazily cobbled together, my mouth reluctantly making shapes as my mind becomes distracted by feelings, surroundings and faces.
 I’m given daily reminders – when I’m asked to speak of something that I didn’t think of bringing up myself – that the autopilot in charge of connecting words to my mouth is almost always off duty.

 But ask me about something I’m somehow always switched on to.
 Ask me how my mum and dad met, and I will spin tales that span generations.
 These stories are not always linear, but I’ll invite you into a well-rehearsed piecing-together of the disconnected tales that make up my understanding of my family history.
 This tale will hardly ever start in Dar Es Salaam, where my parents met.
 I’ll probably travel back further, to Tanjung Pinang where my mum has recounted moments that form a chapter of her childhood – a time full of both joy and deep sadness.
 In order to try and understand the individual characters in these stories, then – their motivations and their actions – I might also pop out a few sentences set in a kingdom in Java decades before.